Mike Fratello

-Michael Robert Fratello (born February 24, 1947) is an American sports broadcaster and a professional basketball coach.
-Fratello is currently an analyst for Fox Sports Ohio for the Cavaliers and a part-time color commentator for Fox Sports West for the Clippers when they play on the road.
-He previously coached the Atlanta Hawks, Cleveland Cavaliers, and Memphis Grizzlies of the National Basketball Association (NBA), served as NBC's lead analyst, served as YES Network's color commentator/studio analyst for the Brooklyn Nets, a commentator/studio analyst for NBA TV and for nationally televised games on TNT and was also the head coach of the Ukraine national basketball team.
+Michael Robert Fratello (born February 24, 1947), nicknamed "the Czar", is an American sports broadcaster and former professional basketball coach.
+He is currently a part-time analyst for FanDuel Sports Network Ohio for the Cleveland Cavaliers and a part-time color commentator for FanDuel Sports Network SoCal for the Los Angeles Clippers.

+Fratello previously coached the Atlanta Hawks, Cleveland Cavaliers, and Memphis Grizzlies of the National Basketball Association (NBA), served as NBC's lead analyst, as YES Network's color commentator/studio analyst for the Brooklyn Nets, as a commentator/studio analyst for NBA TV and for nationally televised games on TNT and was also the head coach of the Ukraine national basketball team.

 Fratello is among the winningest head coaches in NBA history, ranking respectively 18th and 19th in all-time regular season wins (667) and games coached (1,215).

-Early life and career
+Early life

-Fratello was born in Hackensack, New Jersey to his parents, Vincent and Marie.
+Michael Robert Fratello was born on February 24, 1947, in Hackensack, New Jersey and North Haledon, New Jersey, to his parents, Vincent and Marie.
 He is of Italian descent.
 He graduated from Hackensack High School, where he was captain of the basketball, baseball, football and field hockey teams.
 He was named to the Bergen "All County" Football team as a center in his senior year.

+College career

-He then went on to Montclair State College in Montclair, New Jersey to play football.
+Fratello then went on to Montclair State College in Montclair, New Jersey to play football.

+Coaching career

 Upon graduation he returned to Hackensack High School as an assistant for both the basketball and football teams.

+Rhode Island (1970–1972)

 Fratello then went on to the University of Rhode Island as a graduate assistant assigned to head coach Tom Carmody, also coaching the University of Rhode Island freshman basketball team.

+James Madison (1972–1975)

+Fratello was an assistant coach at James Madison University under Lou Campanelli.

+Villanova (1975–1978)

-He had been a college basketball assistant at James Madison University under Lou Campanelli and served as an assistant for Rollie Massimino at Villanova before going to the NBA as an assistant coach for the Atlanta Hawks during Hubie Brown's tenure.
+Fratello was an assistant coach at Villanova under Rollie Massimino before going to the NBA as an assistant coach for the Atlanta Hawks during Hubie Brown's tenure.

-Coaching
+Atlanta Hawks (1983–1990)

+Fratello coached the Hawks for seven seasons and posted a 324–250 record, making the post-season playoffs five times and winning the Central Division in 1987 with 57 wins.
+Fratello was named Coach of the Year for the 1985–86 NBA season.
+His NBA career stats are 667 wins and 548 losses for a .549 average.
+His teams have qualified for the playoffs in eleven of his 16 seasons as a head coach.